-7 best virtual office software for remote team collaboration
+7 best virtual office software for highly collaborative teams

 Table of Contents

-By contrast, traditional video conferencing tools rely on one-sided screen sharing and delete everything at the end of each conversation, which harms engagement, collaboration, and productivity.
-Like old-school analog TV, it’s best to be there when your show airs if you really want to be in the loop.
+By contrast, traditional video conferencing tools rely on one-sided screen sharing and you lose everything shared at the end of the call, which can harm engagement, collaboration, and productivity.

 In this post, we’ll walk you through seven of the best virtual office tools, compare their features, pricing, and advantages, and outline who each is best for.
-We’ll also show you how Switchboard helps you create a truly collaborative environment where team members can participate and contribute seamlessly—even if they’re “watching the show” at different times.
+We’ll also show you how Switchboard helps you create a truly collaborative environment where team members can participate and contribute seamlessly—even if they’re moving projects forward at different times.

 Looking for a virtual office that unlocks healthy and effective teamwork?